Bolsonaro’s son criticized after call for Brazil crackdown

 In comments broadcast Thursday on social media, the president’s son recommended a decree similar to one issued in 1968 by Brazil’s military dictatorship.
 The decree stripped opposition lawmakers of political rights and suspended some constitutional guarantees.

-Eduardo Bolsonaro says the decree could be introduced “if the left radicalizes to that point.”
+Eduardo Bolsonaro said the decree could be introduced “if the left radicalizes to that point.”

 Bolsonaro is the leader of his father’s Social Liberal Party in Congress’ lower house.